juanrh/training/README.md

   - For Cmake conan adds a single additional step to the usual flow
   - Some build systems like Cmake or Visual Studio are very well supported.
 Others like Meson are supported through intermediate formats like [pkg_config files](https://docs.conan.io/en/latest/reference/generators/pkg_config.html)
 - To create packages, Conan doesn't simplify defining the build file by abstracting build systems, you start from a package that builds.
-  - TBD if it helps something with cross compilation: using `conan create` to publish to the local conan cache could help with this
+- Conan __helps with cross compilation__: see usage of `conan create` with a profile for cross compilation to RPI in "Example: using profiles for cross compilation to RPI" section below, which publishes RPI binaries to the local conan cache
-  - TBD if it conan could be easily combined with github actions for cross compilation: even if so, that would require commits so not for devel
+- Conan packages can be used to distribute executables for specific platforms, it could be feasible for simple systems.
+We could even use `build_requires` in a profile for a meta package that collects related tooling.
+  - E.g. for cross compilation we could have a fast devel flow based on a private artifactory service, from the build platform doing create and upload, and from the host platform doing install.
+This not be a replacement of a proper install, but could be used as an intermediate phase for quick manual testing and experimentation.
+  - TBD how far we can get with this, probably something like snaps or flatpak is a more scalable option
 - Per [`system_requirements()` section in Conan docs](https://docs.conan.io/en/1.36/reference/conanfile/methods.html#system-requirements) it looks like conan sometimes calls the OS package manager to install required dependencies.
 This calls for using Docker to ensure the build is repetible.
   - __TODO__ see [How to use Docker to create and cross-build C and C++ Conan packages](https://docs.conan.io/en/latest/howtos/run_conan_in_docker.html#docker-conan) to setup a better development flow.
+Note in fact the __docker container used in this course is a starting point__
     - Note the subtleties involved when using shared libraries.
 Combining Docker with [conan snap integration](https://docs.conan.io/en/1.38/integrations/deployment/snap.html) might be worth exploring
   - TODO: also check disabling system requires automatic installation in the conan.conf. see https://docs.conan.io/en/latest/reference/config_files/conan.conf.html